 Neither Harvey Street property is a registered heritage property.

-If approved, the applicant will restore Stairs House to its original form and design, including: the restoration of original architectural features that have been removed; the removal of the rear and side additions; and the removal of vinyl siding.
-The restored Stairs House will be incorporated into a large modern-day structure, provide entry into said structure, and contain amenity space and dwelling units.
+If approved, the applicant will restore Stairs House to its original form and design, including: the restoration of original architectural features that have been removed; the removal of modern rear and side additions; and the removal of vinyl siding.
+The restored Stairs House will be incorporated into a new multi-unit dwelling, provide entry into said structure, and contain amenity space and dwelling units.
 The remaining buildings would be demolished.

-Staff are simultaneously processing an application to substantially alter Stairs House.
-In accordance with the Nova Scotia Heritage Property Act, a substantial alteration application must be reviewed by the Heritage Advisory Committee and approved by Regional Council before any registered heritage property is substantially altered.
+The applicant’s proposal also requires a second application which staff are processing concurrently – a substantial alteration application.
+In accordance with the Nova Scotia Heritage Property Act, a substantial alteration application must be reviewed by the Heritage Advisory Committee and approved by Regional Council.

 Documents Submitted for Evaluation

 The applicant has submitted plans and studies required by municipal staff to properly evaluate the application.
-The documents are also available for review at the Planning Applications office at 40 Alderney Drive, Dartmouth.
 The details of this application may change before consideration or approval by Regional Council.